OpenSourceEconomics/respy/doc/source/scalability.rst

     :align: center
     :height: 500px

 Adding even more processors does not lead to any further improvements, it even increases the computational time.
-The main trade-off arises in the required synchronization of the :math:`E\max` results each period.
-Even though each processor is only working on a subset of states each period, they need access to the all the earlier results during the backward induction procedure.
+Adding additional slaves has the cost of increasing communication time due to the required synchronization of the :math:`E\max` results each period.
+Even though each processor is only working on a subset of states each period at a given time, they need access all previous results during the backward induction procedure.

 For more details, see the script `online <https://github.com/restudToolbox/package/blob/master/development/testing/scalability/run.py>`_ and the `logfile <https://github.com/restudToolbox/package/blob/master/doc/results/scalability.respy.info>`_.